A Liminal Life

-Any music in a minor key can be liminal, consider ABBA’s ‘The Day Before You Came’, a song full of melancholy and moratorium and its video which is set on a train platform.
-Or the plaintive ‘SOS’ with its lyrics: ‘where are those happy days, they seem so hard to find, I try to reach for you but you have closed your mind’.
+Any music in a minor key can be liminal, consider ABBA’s ‘The Day Before You Came’, a song full of melancholy and moratorium, and its video which is set on a train platform.
+Or the plaintive ‘SOS’, in D minor, with its lyrics: ‘where are those happy days, they seem so hard to find, I try to reach for you but you have closed your mind’.
 Here the in-between place of a lost relationship is full of yearning, the sense of hope is fragile.

 And what about liminal people?

 A popular trope in ghost stories is a terrifying manifestation that seems threatening but is in fact a messenger trying to warn us, for example the children in M. R. James’s Lost Hearts.
 Another ghost story I am drawn to at this time of year is Michelle Paver’s Dark Matter.
 Here the protagonist, trapped in the eternal night of an Arctic winter, is haunted by a genganger, ‘one that walks again’.
 What is its purpose and why has it manifested?
-The protagonist, stranded in a liminal space where time has no meaning and day and night merge, becomes increasingly disorientated, his decisions fogged by the expectation of his class and upbringing.
+The protagonist, stranded in a liminal space where time has no meaning and day and night merge, becomes increasingly disorientated, his decisions fogged by the expectations of his class and upbringing.

 Liminality may not always feel comfortable but by leaning into it and allowing yourself to be sensitive to it, you may gain a deeper understanding of your self and others and through that something may shift, change may happen.